ds4ph-bme/project-Indranuj10/README.md

 # HOUSE PRICE PREDICTION

 The project is on predicting house prices using Boston Housing database from UCI Machine Learning Repository.
 The database has 13 features and 1 label.
-The features are as follows:
+The features and label are as follows:

 1. CRIM:      per capita crime rate by town
 2. ZN:        proportion of residential land zoned for lots over